 In 2020 Alison produced The Little Gnome Who Had to Stay Home, a short animation for children about lockdown.
 She also launched The Lullaby Ensemble, a song circle for new mamas and their babies.

-After eight years down under, Alison and her family are heading home to the UK in June 2021 and is looking forward to rekindling old collaborations and beginning new ones.
+After eight years down under, Alison and her family have returned home to the UK in June 2021 and she is looking forward to rekindling old collaborations and beginning new ones.